 - Geothermal energy: using the earth’s internal energy for power production and heating

-At this moment around 19 percent of all consumed energy comes from renewable sources.
-This is also visualized in the graph below.
+Around 10 – 11 percent of all consumed energy comes from renewable sources (data: 2017).
+This is also visualized below.

 Fossil fuels are non-renewable because they took millions of years to be formed and are not replenished in a short time.
 Burning fossil fuels releases CO2 and will thus contribute to a net increase of CO2 in the atmosphere.